s-nashad2020/freelancer-test-repo/AI.md

 * do not check or write tests.
 * Do not use comments, the code should be self-explanatory, prefer longer and meaningful names instead of comments
 * Never split into Impl and interface, just assume there is one implementation
+* Thymeleaf for server-side rendering.
+Use URL expression resolution with @{} instead of string concatenation to build urls

 Backend database: